easycrud/docs/docs/guide/server-database.md

 (pk: Record<string, any>, permission?: Record<string, any>): Promise<any>;
 ```

 The `getByPk` function is used to query a record by primary key from the table.
-A permission object can be passed to check the permission of the record.
+A `permission` object can be passed to check the user permission of the record.
 See also [Row Permission](/guide/server-options.html#row-permission).

 ### `delByPk`